olebole/irafdoc/doc/tasks/noao/digiphot/daophot/addstar.rst

   <div class="highlight-default-notranslate"><pre>
   da&gt; pdump ypix.art.1 xc,yc,mag yes &gt; artdata

+  ... create a simple text file from the addstar output

   da&gt; addstar dev$ypix artdata default default simple+ epadu=14.0

+  ... the answers will appear in ypix.add.3 and ypix.art.3
   </pre></div>
   <p>
   4. Run addstar on a section of the input image using the PSF model derived in